Venice:

 the atmosphere of the small Lagoon islands where their people still live

 insulated from the haste of 21st-century world.
-Almost every family takes
+Almost every family

-has for centuries.
+as it has for centuries.

 MURANO